 The Seeley Creek Nordic Trail system is undoubtedly the best-kept Nordic secret in the Rockies.
 An unbeatable combination of reliable snow, trail layout and a consistent grooming schedule makes the Seeley Creek Ski Trails one of the premier Nordic trail systems in the region.

-The Seeley Lake Nordic Ski Club, under a special management agreement with the Lolo National Forest, is responsible for regularly grooming the trails.
-The club also hosts events including skate and classic clinics for beginning and intermediate skiers as well as the children’s after school program and races (in conjunction with the Adventure Club).
-Two major races are held each year: the Seeley Lake Challenge Biathlon and our signature event, the legendary OSCR 50k.
+The club also hosts events including races, skate and classic clinics for beginning and intermediate skiers, and works cooperatively with Seeley Lake Elementary to sponsor the youth ski program.
+Three major races are held each year: Seeley Lake Elementary Outside Skiesta, Seeley Lake Challenge Biathlon and our signature event, the legendary OSCR 50k.

 The ski trails are designed and groomed for cross country skiing.
 While allowed during the non-grooming months, hiking, snowshoeing, biking and dogs are forbidden on the groomed ski trails to prevent damage to the groomed surface and reduce conflicts.
 These activities are all permitted on the snowmobile trail adjacent to the ski trails.

 A longtime resident of the Seeley-Swan Valley and Nordic ski enthusiast, Mike McGrew, blogs on all things Nordic.
 Driven by his love for the sport, Mike takes us on a entertaining ride and invites us to actively participate in the adventure.